scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

     [  1.00000000e+00   8.66025404e-01   5.00000000e-01   6.12323400e-17]

-For the interested reader a more detailed account of using Fortran with python can be found in Langtangen: *Python Scripting for Computational Science*
+For the interested reader a more detailed account of using Fortran with Python can be found in Langtangen: *Python Scripting for Computational Science*

 ..